 Second Best Seats: Bench seats facing the front or back window

 On most Washington State ferries, you’ll find large picture windows lining the bow (front) and stern (back) of the ferry.
 In fact, these seating areas will be identical but reversed on each end of the boat, since Washington State ferries have motors at both ends allowing for faster docking, loading, and departure.
-On a cold or wet day, these are the best seats in the house for sightseeing, although on some classes of many ferries this area is less sheltered from the weather or climate controlled than other seating areas.
+On a cold or wet day, these are the best seats in the house for sightseeing.
+Note, though, that on smaller ferries this area may be exposed to weather.

-How to get this seat: On most ferries, this seating area is not in high demand – as most folks who want to sit down for the duration of the sail want to do so in the comfort of fully indoor seating.
-(Good news for Bainbridge Island travelers though: on the class of ferry used for this route, this seating section is warm, dry, and fully indoors)
+How to get this seat: On most ferries, this seating area is not in high demand (most folks who want to sit down for the duration of the trip want to do so in the comfort of fully indoor seating).
+Good news for Bainbridge Island travelers: on the type of ferry used for this route, this seating section is warm, dry, and fully indoors.

-Usually found lining the outer walls, My second favorite seating on a Washington state ferry are the padded booths that give you a front row seat to an amazing view out the large picture windows lining the sides of the boat.
+Usually found lining the outer walls, My second favorite seats on a Washington state ferry are the padded booths that give you a front-row seat to an amazing view out the large picture windows lining the sides of the boat.

-How to get this seat: I have never seen a Washington state ferry with no seats remaining open- although it’s probably happened on packed holiday season sailings.
+How to get this seat: I have never seen a Washington state ferry with no seats remaining open.
 Generally, people come and go from this section of WSF ferry seating.
 Finding a seat here- or a group of seats for your party – is easy.

 Packing List for a Ferry Ride in Seattle

-- (spring/summer/fall) A headband or ear warmer – The biting winds generated by a ferry on open water will numb unprotected ears before your body even has time to get cold.
-Plan ahead to be able to cover this sensitive body part.
+- A headband or ear warmer – The biting winds generated by a ferry on open water will numb unprotected ears before your body even has time to get cold.
+Plan ahead to be able to cover this sensitive body part- even for summer trips to Seattle.

-- Travel binoculars – tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry, they come in handy to get a close view of marine wildlife in the waters below deck or on the horizon.
-Get the pair I love on Amazon here.
+- Travel binoculars – Tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry, they come in handy.
+Use binoculars to get a close view of marine wildlife in the waters below deck or on the horizon.
+Get the pair I love at Amazon here.

 For a more complete guide to packing for Seattle, see my Seattle Packing List.